BrokenStryker/dark_s/POSTHOG_INTEGRATION.md

 # PostHog Integration

-PostHog has been successfully installed and configured for this Next.js application.
+PostHog has been successfully installed and configured for this Next.js 15.4.6 application using the recommended instrumentation approach.

 ## Configuration